sepses/ics-sec-kg/README.md

 ORDER by DESC(?s)
 LIMIT 5
 ```
-another example queries can be found <a href="https://github.com/sepses/ics-sec-kg/tree/master/queries">here</a>.
+other example queries can be found <a href="https://github.com/sepses/ics-sec-kg/tree/master/queries">here</a>.

 ### Query Instructions:
 <ol>